-- (1) Reflects where the 2017 target total direct compensation (annual base salary, target performance bonus and the target equity compensation value approved by the compensation committee) fell within the market data at the time reviewed and approved by the compensation committee.
-The target equity compensation delivered (as presented in the chart) reflects the fair value of the awards as of the grant date, in accordance with ASC 718, which was higher than the target equity compensation value approved by the compensation committee as a result of the timing of the grant and our share price increase, as described above. - (2) Represents annual base salary rate for the applicable year. - (3) Target amounts are as reported in the Grants of Plan-Based Awards Table for 2016 and 2017, respectively, and reflect the target percentage of base salary earned for each fiscal year.
-The 2017 amount reflects a target performance bonus of 55% of base salary earned, unchanged from the target performance bonus percentage for 2016.
-The actual 2017 performance bonus paid was \$350,000, reflecting 116.5% of target performance bonus, based on the overall 2017 bonus pool funding percentage of 101.2% and Ms. Hooper's significant individual contributions to such achievement.
-Specifically, the compensation committee considered Ms. Hooper's leadership in settling the company's litigation with the first Xyrem ANDA filer, her oversight of complex strategic matters relating to Xyrem and our other products and her performance with respect to executing corporate development and financing priorities in 2017. - (4) Target equity compensation dollar amounts represent the grant date fair value of each stock option and RSU award, as applicable, and have been calculated in accordance with ASC 718 as reported in the Grants of Plan-Based Awards Table for 2016 and 2017, respectively.
+(1) Reflects where the 2018 target total direct compensation (annual base salary, target performance bonus and the target equity compensation value approved by the compensation committee) fell within the market data at the time reviewed and approved by the compensation committee.
+The target equity compensation delivered (as presented in the chart) reflects the fair value of the awards as of the grant date, in accordance with ASC 718, which was modestly lower than the target equity compensation value approved by the compensation committee as a result of the timing of the grant and a slight decrease in our share price as of the grant date, as described above.

+- (2) Represents annual base salary rate for the applicable year. - (3) Target amounts are as reported in the Grants of Plan-Based Awards Table for 2017 and 2018, respectively, and reflect the target percentage of base salary earned for each fiscal year.
+The 2018 amount reflects a target performance bonus of 55% of base salary earned, unchanged from the target performance bonus percentage for 2017.
+The actual 2018 performance bonus paid was \$400,000, reflecting 126.0% of target performance bonus, based on the overall 2017 bonus pool funding percentage of 100.1% and Ms. Hooper's significant individual contributions to such achievement.
+Specifically, the compensation committee considered Ms. Hooper's leadership in settling the company's litigation with the last remaining Xyrem ANDA filers, her oversight of complex strategic matters relating to Xyrem and our other products and her performance with respect to executing financing priorities in 2018. - (4) Target equity compensation dollar amounts represent the grant date fair value of each stock option and RSU award, as applicable, and have been calculated in accordance with ASC 718 as reported in the Grants of Plan-Based Awards Table for 2017 and 2018, respectively.
 See the Grants of Plan-Based Awards Table for the number of shares subject to each award. - (5) The compensation committee designed Ms. Hooper's target total direct compensation to be competitive compared to the market data, appropriate from an internal equity perspective and more heavily weighted towards equity compensation, in line with our pay-for-performance philosophy.
-For 2017, the compensation committee decided that each of the executive vice presidents would receive the same size equity awards to encourage the leadership team to work together for the long-term success of the business.
-Consistent with the approach for 2017 equity award grants described above, the compensation committee generally aimed to deliver equity awards to the executive vice presidents of a similar grant date value to those delivered to executive vice presidents in 2016; however, as a result of the timing of her grant and our share price increase, Ms. Hooper's target equity award grant date value and resulting target total direct compensation for 2017 were ultimately higher than in 2016.
-Ms. Hooper's resulting target total direct compensation fell around the 60th percentile of the market data, which the compensation committee determined was appropriate because of Ms. Hooper's experience, her oversight of multiple functions including legal, compliance, corporate affairs and government relations, and her sustained contribution and overall criticality to our business.
+Consistent with the approach for 2018 equity award grants described above, the compensation committee generally aimed to deliver equity awards to the executive vice presidents of a similar grant date value to those delivered to executive vice presidents in 2017.
+Ms. Hooper's target equity award grant date value and resulting target total direct compensation for 2018 were comparable to 2017.
+Ms. Hooper's resulting target total direct compensation fell between the 50th and 60th percentile of the market data, which the compensation committee determined was appropriate because of Ms. Hooper's experience, her oversight of multiple functions including legal, compliance, corporate affairs and government relations, and her sustained contribution and overall criticality to our business.
 The compensation committee determined it was appropriate to increase Ms. Hooper's base salary because of her contributions to achieving strategic initiatives in line with corporate objectives.
-As described above, Ms. Hooper's target bonus percentage remained the same as in 2016, and the increase in her base salary resulted in the higher target performance bonus opportunity shown above. - 50 JAZZ PHARMACEUTICALS | Proxy Statement
+As described above, Ms. Hooper's target bonus percentage remained the same as in 2017, and the increase in her base salary resulted in the higher target performance bonus opportunity shown above.
+In January 2019, Ms. Hooper notified us of her decision to resign from her position as Executive Vice President and GC, effective as of March 1, 2019.